 - Arrange serving bowls on your board.
 Place in opposite corners so they are separated by diagonal lines.

-- Arrange foods arrange the bowls first, then fill in the remaining empty spaces.
+- Arrange foods around the bowls first, then fill in the remaining empty spaces.
 Keep similar colored foods together.

 - Fill the serving bowls with candies and small fruits and veggies.